 Let us turn to the question of proper response to the crime, bearing in mind the governing moral truism.
-If, for example, Admiral Boyce's dictum is legitimate, then victims of Western state terrorism are entitled to act accordingly.
-That conclusion is properly regarded as outrageous.
-Therefore the principle is outrageous when applied to official enemies; even more so when we recognize that the actions were undertaken with the expectation that they would place huge numbers of people at grave risk.
-No knowledgeable authority seriously questioned the UN estimate that '7.5 million Afghans will need food over the winter - 2.5 million more than on Sept.
-11':18 a 50 per cent increase as a result of the threat of bombing, then the actuality, wiht a toll that will never be investigaged if history is any guide.
+If, for example, Admiral Boyce's dictum is legitimate, then victims of Western which went on to condemn his administration for its 'unlawful use of force', ordering it to terminate these international terrorist crimes and pay substantial reparations to Nicaragua (June 1986).
+The ICJ decision was dismissed with contempt, as was a subsequent Security Council resolution calling on all states to observe international law (vetoed by the US) and repeated General Assembly resolutions (US and Israel opposed, in one case joined by El Salvador).

 As the ICJ decision was announced, Congress substantially increased funding for the mercenary forces engaged in 'the unlawful use of force'.
 Shortly after, the US command directed them to attack 'soft targets' - undefended civilian targets - and to avoid combat with the Nicaraguan army, as they could do thanks to US control of the skies and the sophisticated communication equipment provided to the terrorist forces.
-The tactic was considered reasonable by prominent commentators as long as it satisfied 'the test of cost-benefit analysis', an analysis of 'the amount of blood and misery that will be poured in, and the likelihood that democracy will emerge at the other end' - 'democracy' as Western elites understand the term, an interpretation illustrated graphically in the region.10
+The tactic was considered reasonable by prominent commentators as long as it satisfied 'the test of cost-benefit analysis', an analysis of 'the amount of blood and misery that will be poured in, and the likelihood that democracy will emerge at the other end' - 'democracy' as Western elites understand the term, an interpretation illustrated graphically in the region.
+10

 State Department legal advisor Abraham Sofaer explained why the US was entitled to reject ICJ jursidiction.
-In earlier years, most members of the UN 'were aligned with the United States and shared its views regarding world order', but since decolonizaiton a 'majority often opposes the United States on important international questions'.
+In earlier years, most members of the UN 'were aligned with the United States and shared its views regarding world order', but since decolonization a 'majority often opposes the United States on important international questions'.
 Accordingly, the US mst 'reserve to ourselves the power to determine' how it will act and which matters fall 'essentially within the domestic jursidiction of the United States, as determined by the United States' - in this case, th eterrorist acts against NIcaragua condemned by the ICJ and the UN Security Council.
-For similar reasons, since the 1960s the US has been far in the lead in vetoing Security Council resolutions on a wide range of issues, with Britian second and France a distant third.11
+For similar reasons, since